Tenacious-E/Computing-Profit-Program/README.md

 # Profit Program

-This program finds the profit of an organization based on client rates, montly costs and a timesheets.
+This program finds the profit of an organization based on client rates, monthly costs and a timesheets.